tumajote/Mnist-NN-classifier/Documentation/Requirement_specification.md

 # Requirement specification

-A simple feedforward multilayer neural network with backpropagation for classifying images in the Mnist dataset.
+A simple program to create and train feedforward multilayer neural networks for classifying images in the Mnist dataset.
+The user will be able to choose the amount of hidden layers and the amount of neurons in the layers.
+The user can set various hyperparameters for the training phase such as mini batch size, amount of epochs, learning rate and L2 regularization parameter.

-- The hidden layers are activated by rectified linear unit (ReLU)
+Main features
-- The output layer is activated by softmax function
+- The activation function for the neurons is a sigmoid function
-- Most of the project will be implemented from scratch except matrix operations will be done with numpy
-- Training will be conducted through a standard gradient descent
-- The training data (input) will be a part of the Mnist dataset and output will be the inferred digit
+- The cost function is a cross entropy cost funtion
+- During training the weights and biases are updated with the stochastic gradient descent and the gradient is computed with backpropagation

 I intend to use Michael A. Nielsens "Neural Networks and Deep Learning", Determination Press, 2015 as a guide in my work.